libprima/prima/README_py_unix.txt

 1.2.
 Method 2: Manual installation

 Download the source code package from https://www.pdfo.net .
 Decompressing the package, you will obtain a folder.
-In a command shell, change your directory to this folder, and run
+In a command shell (e.g., bash, zsh), change your directory to this folder, and then install PDFO by running

 python -m pip install ./

-If this command runs successfully, PDFO is installed.
-You can then test the installation by executing
+which needs pip ( https://pip.pypa.io/en/stable/installing ); alternatively,
+you can install PDFO using setup.py in the above-mentioned folder by running

+python setup.py install --user

+The installation can be tested by

 python -m unittest pdfo.testpdfo